kevinam99/artie/README.md

 ## Getting started
 1. Clone the repo and run ```npm install``` (duh!)
 2. Run ```npm run dev``` to start the server at port 5000.
-3. Go to [localhost:5000/graphql](http://localhost:5000/graphql) to start playing around with GraphiQl (pronounced: graphical).
+3. Go to [localhost:5000/graphql](http://localhost:5000/graphql) to start playing around with GraphiQL (pronounced: graphical).
 4. ```server.js``` contains all the server side code.

 ## Schema